Form ADV Part 2A – Firm Brochure

 Custodian fees are charged separately from the Assetmark client fees.
 A complete description of the Assetmark Program and related fees, charges, when due and termination procedures are described in the Assetmark Financial Wealth Management, Inc.’s Wrap Fee Program Brochure, which will be given to all clients prior to or at the time an account is established.

 When a client agrees to engage a third-party investment advisor that we recommend, our firm is considered a solicitor to the third-party investment advisor and, as a result, our firm is paid a portion of the fee charged and collected by the third-party investment advisor in the form of solicitor fees or consulting fees.
-Each solicitation arrangement is performed pursuant to a written solicitation agreement and is in compliance with SEC Rule 206(4)-3 and applicable state securities rules and regulations.
+Each solicitation arrangement is performed pursuant to a written agreement and is in compliance with applicable federal and state securities rules and regulations.

 We are always responsible for assisting clients with identifying their risk tolerance and investment objectives.
 We will recommend third-party investment advisors and help determine appropriate investment strategies in relation to the client’s stated investment objectives and risk tolerance.
 Clients will enter into an agreement directly with the unaffiliated third-party investment advisor.